MacRobertson Miller Airlines: Turboprops and Ansett

-From the time of the merger with Airlines (WA), the newly structured MMA began looking at the introduction of turboprop aircraft to accelerate its long-range services - it still being a journey of two full days on the Perth-Darwin 'main line'.
-In 1959 it was agreed that MMA would take over an order for a Fokker F27 Friendship from Trans Australia Airlines.
-VH-MMS RMA Swan entered service in December 1959.
-With the F27 the 'main line' journey could be accomplished in a single day, with more comfortable cruising at high altitudes thanks to cabin pressurization and, for the first time on MMA services, hot meals served in-flight.
-With MMA unable to acquire further F27s at the same favourable price as VH-MMS, that one aircraft ran virtually all of MMA's services between Perth and Darwin while the DC-3 fleet took on slower services with more stops and the 'branch' runs on MMA's timetable.
+From the time of the merger with Airlines (WA), the newly structured MMA began looking at the introduction of turboprop aircraft to accelerate its long-range services – it still being a journey of two full days on the Perth-Darwin 'main line'.
+In 1959, it was agreed that MMA would take over an order for a Fokker F27 from Trans Australia Airlines, with it entering service in December 1959.
+With the F27, the main line journey could be accomplished in a single day, with more comfortable cruising at high altitudes thanks to cabin pressurization and, for the first time on MMA services, hot meals served in-flight.
+With MMA unable to acquire further F27s at the same favourable price as VH-MMS, that one aircraft ran all of MMA's services between Perth and Darwin, while the DC-3 fleet took on slower services with more stops and the 'branch' runs on MMA's timetable.
 In keeping with its unique speed and service, RMA Swan was painted in a new dark blue/white/light blue livery and branding as the 'Jetstream Service'.
-The introduction of turboprop operations also saw the launch of a new red MMA logo and insignia showing a black swan – not only the state bird of Western Australia but the Swan River that flowed through MMA's home port of Perth and the new F27 aircraft named after the river.
-As MMA's only turboprop, VH-MMS was operated with the lowest possible downtime for maintenance and servicing, averaging over ten flying hours per day and recording over 3000 flying hours in its first year of operation.
+The introduction of turboprop operations also saw the launch of a new red MMA logo and insignia showing a black swan (the state bird of Western Australia and also representing the aircraft's namesake, the Swan River that flowed through MMA's home port of Perth).
+As MMA's only turboprop, it was operated with the lowest possible downtime for maintenance and servicing, averaging over ten flying hours per day and recording over 3,000 flying hours in its first year of operation.